Drakeo The Ruler Acquitted of Murder, Attempted Murder

 More than one year after he was arrested on several felony charges, Drakeo The Ruler has reportedly been acquitted of murder and attempted murder.

 According to Jeff Weiss' report for The Fader, the rapper was acquitted on charges of murder and attempted murder on Thursday (July 25).
 Weiss also reports that a jury is hung on a second count of street gang conspiracy that was leveled against the rapper.
 Weiss says the rapper will be in jail until at least Aug.
 1.

 Police believe that Drakeo, along with members of his Stinc Team collective, plotted to murder L.A. rapper RJ.
 Instead, cops say 24-year-old Davion Gregory was killed on Dec.
 10, 2016.
-Drakeo was arrested on felony charges related to the case in January 2018, and he's been behind bars ever since.
+Drakeo was arrested on felony charges related to the case in March of 2018, and he's been behind bars ever since.

 John Hamasaki, who worked as Drakeo's defense attorney during the trial, is happy with the outcome—even if he thinks it should have never happened in the first place.

 "I am incredibly grateful for the jury's verdict after a brutal 8-week trial," Hamasaki tells XXL in a statement.
 "That said, this case should have never been charged.
 Drakeo spent 18 months in custody, six of them in solitary confinement, away from his family, friends, and fans.
 He faced life in prison without the possibility of parole based on a conspiracy fantasy of one out-of-control detective in Los Angeles Sheriff's Department.
 Drakeo has been put through hell, based primarily on his music, his stature, and his success.
 I look forward to him coming home soon."